Jeff Scott Soto: Career

 In 1982, after performing in several local cover bands, Soto recorded several songs as lead singer for the band Kanan.
 In 1984, Soto provided vocals for virtuoso guitarist Yngwie Malmsteen's debut album Rising Force and his next album Marching Out a year later.

-Soto has performed with a wide variety of bands, including Panther, Axel Rudi Pell, Eyes, Talisman, Takara, Humanimal, Human Clay, Kryst The Conqueror, Redlist, The Boogie Knights, Soul SirkUS and Octavision.
+Soto has performed with a wide variety of bands, including Panther, Axel Rudi Pell, Eyes, Talisman, Takara, Humanimal, Human Clay, Kryst The Conqueror, Redlist, Dewa 19, The Boogie Knights, Soul SirkUS and Octavision.
 As a session musician, Soto also performed backing vocals for artists such as Lita Ford, Steelheart, Glass Tiger, House of Lords, Stryper, and Saigon Kick.

 He also sang for the fictional band Steel Dragon, which featured Zakk Wylde, Jeff Pilson and Jason Bonham for the soundtrack of the movie Rock Star along with Michael Matijevic of the band Steelheart, whose second album featured Soto on background vocals.

 Soto performed at the 2000 annual OIQFC 'Freddie Mercury Birthday Party' at Reading in the UK, where he performed "Dragon Attack" with Brian May.
 Since then, Soto has joined Queen sideman Spike Edney's band, the Spike All Stars.
 Soto then appeared with Brian May and Roger Taylor at the 'Hollywood Walk of Fame' bash for the Official International Queen Fan Club.

-In 2012 Taylor hired Soto as one of the four singers chosen for the official tribute band Queen Extravaganza.
+In 2012, Taylor hired Soto as one of the four singers chosen for the official tribute band Queen Extravaganza.
 The band was formed via internet auditions and features Freddie Mercury soundalike Marc Martel.
 Soto and singer Yvan Pedneault were added to the lineup to augment the selected singers, in an effort to better emulate Queen songs live.
 However, Soto only did one tour with the group; they continued with a smaller production and line up.